 Different mothers have different experiences with expressing breast milk.
 Some mothers express milk with ease, while others need extra practice.
-Michigan State University Extension recommends the following tips to improve milk expression include the following:
+Michigan State University Extension recommends the following tips to improve milk expression:

-- Think about your baby, look at a picture of you baby, smell some of your babies clothing, express in a comfortable familiar place.
+- Think about your baby, look at a picture of you baby, smell some of your babies clothing and express in a comfortable familiar place.

-- Reduce distractions, play soothing music, have a drink on hand.
+- Reduce distractions, play soothing music and have a beverage on hand.

 - Apply moist warm compresses or gentle massage.